marek-onPC/wp-blocks-jsx/README.md

-# gutenberg-plus
+# gutenplus
 WordPress Gutenberg extension plugin

-Gutenberg Plus is a WordPress extension plugin for Gutenberg editor.
+GutenPlus is a WordPress extension plugin for Gutenberg editor.
 It provides new features and useful blocks to use right away on your page.
 You can use it freely as you want.

 Built with JSX, NPM and Gulp